Agemonia/Agemonia-faq/index.md

 ##  <a name="page_12" class="page-number">12</a> Components & Errata

-**My game seems to be missing Condition tokens for Cursed, Blessed and Invisible.**: There are no Cursed, Blessed, and Invisible tokens, only Condition cards (there are Condition tokens only for the conditions that affect enemies).
+**My game seems to be missing Condition tokens for Cursed, Blessed and Invisible:** There are no Cursed, Blessed, and Invisible tokens, only Condition cards (there are Condition tokens only for the conditions that affect enemies).

 **I seem to be missing Story decks and Enemy cards for Arena scenarios 12, 18, 27, and/or 36?** There are no scenario specific Story decks for these four scenarios.
 All of the Enemy cards can be found under the same "Arena" Story deck.

-**My scenario or rulebook seems to have an error**: Some errors have been noticed after production and are fixed in future printings.
+**My scenario, rulebook or card seems to have an error:** Some errors have been noticed after production and are fixed in future printings.
 They are collected in [Errata documents](https://agemonia.com/resources/) on Agemonia website.
 There is also [Printable Errata Stickers](https://boardgamegeek.com/filepage/278527/printable-errata-stickers) that you can use.

-**My game arrived with a broken/misprinted/missing component**: Please contact info@lautapelit.fi.
+**My game arrived with a broken/misprinted/missing component:** Please contact info@lautapelit.fi.

 <div class="divider"></div>